 Introduction: Binder Clip Ball

 This Instructable will show you how to turn 60 binder clips into a ball.
-With 5 dollar worth of borrowed storeroom clips you can be the envy of your cube farm.
+With 5 dollars worth of "borrowed" storeroom clips, you can be the envy of your cube farm.
 While searching Instructables at work one day, I came upon the binder clip sphere, https://www.instructables.com/community/Binder-clip-sphere/ I started playing with the clips by taking them apart and putting them back together in different ways.
-Through trial and error, I managed to create a binder clip ball.
+Through trial and error, I managed to create this binder clip ball.

 60 - metal two arm binder clips,